Naereen/web-sphinx/beacon.en.rst

      Here you just saw an example of a customized URL, as the previous image was loaded from ``appspot`` with the *"virtual"* file ``beacon.en.html/with-a-badge``.
      You can use any URL you want, the only limitation is your imagination !
-     (hum, wait, that sounded like a Lego advertisement... or maybe just for me)
+     (hum, wait, that sounded like a Lego advertisement… or maybe just for me)

 -------------------------------------------------------------